cardbattler/cardbattler.github.io/about.md

 permalink: /about/
 ---

+Constelleum is a team tactics cardbattler with accessibility at its heart.

-## The Game
+## The Rules

-Constelleum is a multiplayer cardbattler arena game where two teams of two or three compete to score orbs in goals and defeat their opponents.
+Two teams of two or three compete to score orbs in goals and defeat their opponents.
+The team that scored the most orbs at the end of 12 rounds wins.

-- Before games, players can construct personalized decks for a cast of characters.
+- Before games, players construct personalized decks for a cast of characters.
-- Before rounds, players select a card to play from their hands.
+- Every round, players select a card to play from their hands.
 - On their turns, players take the actions on their chosen card while interacting with their teammates and opponents.

-The idea for Constelleum sparked in the fall of 2019 when one of our team members developed limitations owing to carpal tunnel.
+## The Idea

+We made Constelleum accessible from design through development.

+The answer to "Can I play that" should always be "yes."

+Compounding issues from a genetic disorder blocked Mitch from playing a genre we love to play together: asymmetric cooperative arena battlers.
-The entire team enjoyed asymmetric, competitive video games including titles like Overwatch, Smash Bros, and Dota, but identified a need for inclusive gaming experiences that cater to diverse player preferences and physical abilities.
+Our favorites are Overwatch, Smash Bros, and Dota 2.

+But there aren't enough inclusive games that cater to diverse physical abilities.
-The physical demands of FPS and MOBA games were replaced with a turn-based, card-playing tactics core that rewards decision making and teamwork over reaction time or mechanical precision.
+So we swapped the physical demands of FPS and MOBA games for a turn-based, card-playing tactics core.
-Constelleum is built to bridge the gap, providing a joyfully cooperative, fiercely competitive, and deeply inclusive experience.
+Cooperative decision making is rewarded over reaction time or mechanical precision.

+**We need more multiplayer games that we all can play together.**

-## The Team
+## The Core Team

 ### Mitch Finzel

 Mitchell Finzel has a degree in computer science.
-As a person with the rare genetic disability MPS 6, he has spent years working on creative solutions for input devices and accessibility.
+As a person with the rare genetic disorder MPS 6, he has spent years working on creative solutions for input devices and accessibility.
 His number one mission is to push the goalposts for inclusive gaming and art.

 ### Matt Cotter

 Matt Cotter has over 10 years of professional software experience.
-He has built everything from databases, to algorithmic trading, to carbon accounting software.
-In his spare time, Matt loves gardening and playing video games.
+Most recently he worked on carbon accounting and produce supply.
+Matt is active in local politics and volunteer forest and natural habitat restoration.

 ### Alex McIntosh

-Alex McIntosh develops and tests ethical and explainable machine intelligence systems in healthcare technology.
+Alex McIntosh builds human-centered machine intelligence systems in healthcare technology.
 Before tech, he provided residential and employment services to people with disabilities.
-He has seen first hand the importance of inclusive play.

-## The Mission

-### &bull; Cooperation &bull;

-### &bull; Competition &bull;

-### &bull; Inclusion &bull;